 Education is also a big part of a home care nurses’ role.
 When appropriate, the nurse can teach you how to administer certain care to your child on your own.
 But don’t worry, you and your child won’t have to go it alone — the nurse is always available to answer any questions or provide assistance.

 Here’s what makes Children’s home care program uniquely qualified to help your child:

 - Nothing gets lost in translation.
-More than 1,300 of these visits are to non-English speaking families.
-We team up with interpreters who speak a combined total of 15 different languages.
+More than 1,000 of these visits are to non-English speaking families.
+We team up with interpreters who are competent in a combined total of 15 different languages.

 - Serving all seven counties.
 We deliver home care services throughout the seven-county metropolitan area (Hennepin, Ramsey, Dakota, Anoka, Scott, Washington and Carver) within a 30-mile radius from Children’s – St. Paul and Children’s – Minneapolis.

 - Certified care.
 Our home care program is Medicare-certified and licensed by the state of Minnesota.

 - Thumbs up from The Joint Commission.
 Children’s home care program has also earned accreditation from The Joint Commission – the organization that accredits more than 20,000 health care organizations and programs in the United States.
 This means we’ve met the highest standards in delivering home care services.